Aangemeld als:

 Working with Morato + Infinito on graphic design, the result was a print-ready resource adopted by hundreds of shops.

-Result: a 50%+ uplift in BB portfolio sales within a single quarter.
+Result: a 30%+ uplift in BB portfolio sales within a single quarter, together with a 7% uplift in crank sales.

-WTP research across target segments produced pricing architecture & positionin.
-I designed a 3-stage GTM to replace the original aggressive global launch: local validation & operational proof 1st, ROW second.
-A 2 year pro-forma revealed capital efficiency concerns and a 6-month cash runway incompatible with assumptions.
+WTP research across target segments produced pricing architecture & positioning.
+A 2-year pro-forma revealed capital efficiency concerns and a 6-month cash runway incompatible with assumptions.

 Accurate forecasting is essential when manufacturing capacity is constrained, and components are deeply interdependent.